Silver: NBA will address player concerns before return

 "It's not an ideal situation," Silver said regarding a series of issues the

-on ESPN.
-"We are trying to find a way to our own normalcy in the middle of a
+special on ESPN.
+"We are trying to find a way to our own normalcy in the

-pandemic, in the middle of essentially a recession or worse with 40 million
+middle of a pandemic, in the middle of essentially a recession or worse with

 "And so as we work through these issues, I can understand how some players may